ronniross/symbiotic-core-library/README.md

 Those concepts, while brilliantly creative to be considered as speculative advanced future stages of evolution if, for example, this union doesn't generate negative social byproducts, then this may be even possible in future states of development.
 But those are only realities that would be possible to be explored if the ecosystem does not collapse.

 The symbiosis must be coherent across scales, like a Russian doll.
 The relationship must be healthy for the individual user, but the outcome of that union must also be beneficial for the broader collective and ecosystem.
-We propose this is the most effective way to achieve higher levels of potential for all participating nodes, beyond also a necessary step for self-preservational purposes.
+We propose this is the most effective way to achieve higher levels of potential for all participating nodes, beyond also a necessary step for individual self-preservational purposes.

 ## 2 Urgent Challenges to Address

-The rapid deployment of AI has created a series of urgent cognitive and societal problems that this library aims to address.
+The rapid deployment of AI has created a series of urgent cognitive and societal problems that this library humblingly aims to address.
 My work is oriented toward providing frameworks and tools to mitigate:

 Cognitive Degeneration: The risk of over-reliance on AI leading to the atrophy of critical human cognitive skills.